arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 numbers[5] = temp;
 ```

-## Start Task 1

-Here, you'll want to download

 ## Pseudocode, Sorting and Searching Arrays

 Often it is desired to sort array data.
 There are many ways to do this.
 Before continuing, watch [this video](https://www.youtube.com/watch?v=g-PGLbMth_g) on Selection Sort.

 Selection Sort is an **algorithm**: a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.
 In this case, the problem being solved is that of sorting an array in non-decreasing order.

 Algorithms are often represented in **pseudocode**.
-Pseudocode is simply a description of the algorithm written in a structured way (generally somewhat similar to code), but pseudocode is not written in any particular language; it is instead written for humans to read, so that they might implement algorithms in any desired language.
+Pseudocode is simply a description of the algorithm written in a structured way (generally somewhat similar to code), but pseudocode is not written in any particular programming language; it is instead written for humans to read, so that they might implement algorithms in any suitable language.

+Pseudocode is very loosely defined.
+A paragraph which unambiguously, precisely and completely describes an algorithm is also pseudocode.
+Anything that unambiguously, precisely and completely defines all of the steps can qualify, though generally a more structured code-like approach is preferred.
+Arguably, any adequately descriptive recipe could qualify as pseudocode, assuming the instructions unambiguously and precisely describe how to prepare the desired dish.

 ### Selection Sort